HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation: Limitations and Future Work

 \section{Limitations and Future Work}

-Our pipeline has a few limitations.
-Although many parametric head models do not contain eyeball mesh intrinsically (e.g., Facescape~\cite{facescape:CVPR:2020}, NPHM~\cite{nphm:CVPR:2023}, and BFM~\cite{BFM:FG:2018}), our experiments removed the eyeball mesh from FLAME and SMPL-X in preprocessing since Jacobians rely on discrete differential geometry operators and manifold mesh structures.
-In light of this, for instance, we could not achieve mesh cutting as Jacobians only support continuous mapping intrinsically.
-Another minor limitation is that although we jointly optimize the geometry and texture, we could not guarantee a perfect alignment between them (e.g., ``Hulk`` shows small mouth mesh but big mouth textures).
-Lighting is also not fully disentangled from diffuse colors, which may add pixel-level noises on the albedo maps.
+Our framework has a few limitations.
+Although many parametric head models do not contain eyeball mesh intrinsically (e.g., Facescape~\cite{facescape:CVPR:2020}, NPHM~\cite{nphm:CVPR:2023}, and BFM~\cite{BFM:FG:2018}), our experiments removed the eyeball mesh from FLAME and SMPL-X since Jacobians rely on the manifold mesh structure~\cite{NFR:SIGGRAPH:2023} (Figure~\ref{implementation}).
+A cage-based representation may offer deformations among multiple mesh instances simultaneously~\cite{NeuralCages:CVPR:2020}, enabling separately editable details like hair and accessories.
+Another minor limitation exists in that lighting isn't disentangled from diffuse colors, potentially causing noise and oversaturation artifacts.

-As Figure~\ref{Fig:Qualitative Comparison.} and Table~\ref{tab:quantitative comp} demonstrate, although our results achieve relatively good quantitative and qualitative results by incorporating eyeball textures, future work could investigate how to add the eyeball mesh back after head mesh deformations with proper scale and rotations to display a complete 3D head avatar or to explore applying weighted Jacobians to the cage-based representation regardless of shape manifolds~\cite{NeuralCages:CVPR:2020}.
-Another future direction is to learn 3D head reconstruction and generation from a spherical mesh without strong priors~\cite{Largesteps:SIGGRAPH:2021}.
-This can help improve the current pipeline to support optimizations for multiple mesh instances for providing more geometric details of head avatars such as hair, glasses, and other accessories.
-Designing an encoder to guide deformations with topology awareness may be necessary.
+It is worth mentioning that the generated avatars exhibit relatively good geometry consistency with texture (Figure~\ref{Fig:Geometry Consistency}), but our method cannot guarantee an exact match between geometry and texture.
+For instance, eyeball appearance only shows in the texture, a problem that also occurs in TADA and HumanNorm.
+Stronger semantic labeling (e.g., canny edges~\cite{EASI-Tex:SIGGRAPH:2024}) may mitigate this issue.
+Another future focus is to learn head generation from a 3D sphere without any avatar shape priors~\cite{Largesteps:SIGGRAPH:2021}.